username123115/ctfWriteups/nbctf/shiftySands/README.md

 ..S..#LS..
 ```

-Where the player's position is indicated by the `@` symbol (it is on top of a `.`)
+Where the player's position is indicated by the `@` symbol (it is on top of a `.` tile)

-The program's main loop takes a non newline character from the input stream and processes it, incrementing global variable `moves`.
+The program's main loop takes a non newline character from the input stream and processes it before incrementing the global variable `moves`.
-It repeats this until either `moves` exceeds 0x31 (49), the player moves into a `S`, or the player moves into the `L`.
+It repeats this until either `moves` exceeds 0x31 (49), the player moves into a `S` tile, or the player moves into the `L` tile.
 If
 the player moves into the `L` tile the `win()` functioned is called, which prints the flag.
 Otherwise the loop is ended and the game
 prints out "ssssssssss"